maelvls/maelvls.github.io/content/2019/kubernetes-conditions/index.md

 At first, Kubernetes would rely on many Reasons:

-> ([api-conventions][], July 2017) In condition types, and everywhere else they appear in the API, `Reason` is intended to be a one-word, CamelCase representation of the category of cause of the current status, and `Message` is intended to be a human-readable phrase or sentence, which may contain specific details of the individual occurrence.
+> ([api-conventions.md][], July 2017) In condition types, and everywhere else they appear in the API, `Reason` is intended to be a one-word, CamelCase representation of the category of cause of the current status, and `Message` is intended to be a human-readable phrase or sentence, which may contain specific details of the individual occurrence.
 >
 > `Reason` is intended to be used in concise output, such as one-line kubectl get output, and in summarizing occurrences of causes, whereas `Message` is intended to be presented to users in detailed status explanations, such as kubectl describe output.